chmbrs/YouTubeMusicRESTfulAPI/README.md

  * Debugger is active!
  * Debugger PIN: XXX-XXX-XXX
 ```
-:bulb:: The SQLlite database will be created as `/database.db` with dummy data.
+:bulb: The SQLlite database will be created as `/database.db` with dummy data.

 2. Now you can `$ curl` or visit the documentation in your browser to get the resources.

+:warning: Remember that for using the YouTube API you should have the file and an authorized session with OAuth2.

 ## Contribute
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/chmbrs/)